dani7354/backup-autoremove/README.md

 * __-d or --date-format__: Date format (required).
 The date format specified in this example will match dates in this format: 20211201.
 * __-p or --regex-pattern__: Regex pattern for recognizing the date in the file or folder names, so the script will know which part to parse as a date (required).
 * __-m or --max-backup-count__: Max backups to keep (required).
 In this example the 90 most recent backups will be kept.
+* __-f or --file-pattern__: Optional regex pattern for recognizing the backup files or folders.